Once you have created a package and have your

 - Public packages are made available to all developers globally through nuget.org as described in this article (requires NuGet 4.1.0+).

-- Private packages are available to only a team or organization, by hosting them either a file share, a private NuGet server, Visual Studio Team Services package management, or a third-party repository such as myget, ProGet, Nexus Repository, and Artifactory.
-For additional details, see Hosting Packages Overview)
+- Private packages are available to only a team or organization, by hosting them either a file share, a private NuGet server, Azure Artifacts, or a third-party repository such as myget, ProGet, Nexus Repository, and Artifactory.
+For additional details, see Hosting Packages Overview.

 Publish to nuget.org

 For nuget.org, you must sign in with a Microsoft account, with which you'll be asked to register the account with nuget.org.
 You can also sign in with a nuget.org account created using older versions of the portal.